Yes it is heart month and of course chocolates are good for the heart!!

 Some fun and interesting sites: – note if you have a link to something you think others would enjoy please forward them to me.

-The slowly growing list has reached the lofty height of 359.
+Thanks yet again to Paul as he has fixed the “subscribe button” on the home page The slowly growing list has reached the lofty height of 357.
 I should be more grateful that it is increasing but it will take many weeks at this rate to get it back to 400 so I really need your help to get the subscriptions back up again.
 Thanks for all your support.

-Please pass along the website to your friends and ask them to subscribe – it is free!! www.vancouverceilidh.org At time of writing this last week’s newsletter was opened by the 2nd most ever – 243 subscribers – but because the list is growing the 68.1% of the total list did not make the top 5.
+Please pass along the website to your friends and ask them to subscribe – it is free!! www.vancouverceilidh.org At time of writing this last week’s newsletter was opened by 230 subscribers or 65% of the total list.
 I know some of you prefer to go to the website and open the newsletter from there so the number is probably much higher.
 Please keep opening the newsletter!!
 Any and all comments and suggestions are welcome.

-Events happening in the immediate future include the new class at SFU on Wednesday evenings, the Love to Dance Scottish Workshop & Tea Dance on the 14th.
+Events happening in the immediate future include the new class at SFU on Wednesday evenings, the Ceilidh Dance on February 6 and the Love to Dance Scottish Workshop & Tea Dance on the 14th.

 Please see “Coming Events” below for all information.